Site speed is so important, not only to SEO but PPC as well. Our guide will show you how to optimise for site speed and how important it is.

 How is a webpage loaded?

-Here’s the gist of how to load a webpage:
+Here’s the gist of how a webpage is loaded:

 - When a visitor clicks on a link to the website, the browser sends a request to access it.